alannewcomer/qldb-s3-batch-load/README.md

 ![default](IMAGES/img_2.png)

 #### In the Parameters section, notice that there are three parameter groups.
-- Infrastucture Configuration
+- Infrastructure Configuration
 - QLDB Load Configuration
 - Sample Data Configuration

-In the **Infrastucture Configuration** section:
+In the **Infrastructure Configuration** section:

 Set **QLDB Ledger Name** and **DynamoDB Table Name** to an account and region unique name.